 The entity type your business operates through determines your legal exposure, your tax position, your QBCC compliance obligations and your options when things change.

-The QBCC's minimum financial requirements do not apply to the group.
+The QBCC’s Minimum Financial Requirements do not apply to the group.
 They apply to the entity holding your contractor licence.
 How your structure is designed determines what the numbers for that entity actually look like.

-Intercompany loans sitting on the operating company's balance sheet as liabilities reduce its net tangible assets.
+Intercompany loans sitting on the operating company’s balance sheet as liabilities reduce its net tangible assets.
 Related-party transactions between entities in your group affect how the financials are presented.
-A structure designed without the QBCC's minimum financial requirements in mind can make the licence-holding company appear financially weaker than your group actually is, potentially pushing it below its compliance threshold while the overall business is trading profitably.
+A structure designed without the QBCC’s Minimum Financial Requirements in mind can make the licence-holding company appear financially weaker than your group actually is, potentially pushing it below its compliance threshold while the overall business is trading profitably.

 Revenue growth creates a separate risk.
 As your construction business grows it moves through QBCC licence categories.
 Each category carries different annual reporting obligations.
 A business that has grown into a higher category but is still lodging reports at the level of an earlier category is in breach, whether or not it knows it.
-The QBCC can suspend your licence mid-project.
-Your contractual obligations to every client on every current job remain in force regardless.
+The QBCC can suspend your licence mid-Project.
+Your contractual obligations to every Client on every current job remain in force regardless.

 Most construction business owners assume their structure is protecting their personal assets.
 Whether it actually is depends on whether the protection has been maintained since it was first set up.